jburroni/aistats2023/call-for-papers.md

 ## Conference Location and Format

 The AISTATS 2023 organizing committee is committed to the safety and health of our community.
-We are currently reviewing the best option for AISTATS 2023 (either physical, virtual conference, or hybrid).
+We are currently reviewing the best option for AISTATS 2023.
 As soon as we have made a final decision, we will update the information to the webpage.
 Thank you for your patience and understanding.

 ## Formatting and Supplementary Material